nhsuk/manage-vaccinations-in-schools/docs/disaster-recovery.md

 - In the new account, create a new terraform environment, following [Terraform: Creating a new environment](terraform.md#creating-a-new-environment).
+  - Potentially, you might need to change the S3 bucket name
+- Update AWS account IDs in all environment variables terraform files and in the GitHub workflows.
+- Create the required IAM resources for the GitHub workflows by running `terraform apply` for the `terraform/accounts` module.
+- Create a new AWS Backup vault by running [deploy-backup-infrastructure.yml](../.github/workflows/deploy-backup-infrastructure.yml) workflow.
 - From the AWS console, copy over the latest snapshot of the production database to the new account.
 Select the new account as target for the copy action.
 - Follow [Restoring a production database from a vault in the same account](#restoring-a-production-database-from-a-vault-backup-in-the-same-account) to restore the database from the copied snapshot.
-- Update AWS account IDs in the terraform `variables.tf` files and in the GitHub workflows.
-- Create the required IAM resources for the GitHub workflows by running `terraform apply` for the `terraform/accounts` module.
-- Run the `deploy.yml` workflow to deploy the new infrastructure into the new account.

 ## Getting a local dump of an Aurora DB